Beyond the buzzword, Muscle Activation Technique™ (MAT) is a powerful way to improve your physical health and overall well-being.

 Combine MAT therapy with mind, spirit, and bodywork, and you’ll experience improved alignment in all aspects of your life.

-5. Lower risk of injury
+5. Lower Risk of Injury

 With Muscle Activation Techniques in yoga, we’re not just working to remove the pain but to reduce the risk of experiencing an injury in the first place.

-And it makes sense.
 When you improve your range of motion, alignment, and muscle stability, you create an environment in the body that can better withstand life’s stresses.